pmoronm/dockersap/README.md

     ```

 ## Stopping the SAP container
-1. Just type in your container console:
+- To stop and exit, just issue the following commands to your container console:
     ```sh
     su npladm
     stopsap